malcolmkiano/decimal-input/README.md

 # Decimal Input

 A simple number input that forces decimal entry.
 I made this because I'm working on a web-app that requires decimal input, however, the default iOS numeric keypad does not include a period.
-The height feature was added just because I thought it might be useful.\
+The height feature was added just because I need it for my app, and thought it might be useful.\
 \
 ![decimal-input.js version](https://img.shields.io/badge/decimal--input.js-v1.0.0-brightgreen)